 Why Aaron Hernandez’s Death Leaves More Questions Than Answers

-Just over two years after his conviction and sentencing, Aaron Hernandez was found dead in his cell at the Souza-Baranowski Correctional Center in the early morning hours of April 19, 2017.
+Just over two years after his conviction and sentencing, Aaron Hernandez died in his cell at the Souza-Baranowski Correctional Center in the early morning hours of April 19, 2017.
 He was just 27 years old.

 “Mr. Hernandez hanged himself using a bedsheet that he attached to his cell window,” the Massachusetts Department of Correction said.
 “Mr. Hernandez also attempted to block his door from the inside by jamming the door with various items.”

-His fiancée even revealed that after Aaron Hernandez’s death, she came to learn that he was bisexual and that he felt intense pressure to keep this part of himself hidden from the world.
+His fiancée revealed that, after Aaron Hernandez’s death, she learned he was bisexual and that he felt intense pressure to keep this part of himself hidden from the world.

-Aaron Hernandez’s suicide notes, however, paint a different picture than the spiritually liberated prison inmate.
-He was, instead, suffering greatly and expressed a longing to put bring an early end to his life sentence, even if it meant taking his own life.
-He hoped that doing so would let him enter a “timeless realm” beyond death.
+Aaron Hernandez’s suicide notes point to a man who was suffering greatly.
+They expressed a longing to bring an early end to his life sentence, even if it meant taking his own life.
+He hoped that doing so would let him enter a “timeless realm” beyond death:

 You have always been my soul-mate and I want you to love life and know I’m always with you.
 I told you what was coming indirectly!
 I love you so much and know are an angle.
 We split into two to come change the world!
 Your characteristic is that of a true angel and the definition of God’s love!
 Tell my story fully but never think anything besides how much I love you.
 This was the supreme almightys [sic] plan, not mine!
 I love you!
 Let Avi know how much I love her!
 Look after Jano and Eddie for me — they are my boys (You’re Rich).”